 Analysis from monitoring in the United States as well as locally indicates that fugitive dust constitutes about 90% of the PM10 emissions but as most monitoring is undertaken by industry there is some loading of the fugitive dust fraction due to the higher incidence of dust creation from process requirements and materials or ore handling.
 Only a very small percentage of this particulate manifests as very fine particulate, which led to the requirement for PM2.5 monitoring for fume and smoke particulate capture.

-The Environmental Protection Agency (EPA) revised the primary health based PM standards by adding a new annual PM 2.5 standard set at 15µg/m3 and a new 24 hour PM 2.5 standard set at 65µg/m3 (July 1997).
+The Environmental Protection Agency (EPA) revised the primary health-based PM standards by adding a new annual PM 2.5 standard set at 15µg/m3 and a new 24-hour PM 2.5 standard set at 65µg/m3 (July 1997).
 The PM10 standards were not changed.

 PM 2.5 PARTICULATE MONITORING

-Of concern in the establishment of both PM 10 and PM 2.5 programmes, especially the latter, there is a degree of doubt as to the accuracy of the available equipment, equating the means of air ingestion physiologically with that of the monitor unit.
+Of concern in the establishment of both PM 10 and PM 2.5 programs, especially the latter, there is a degree of doubt as to the accuracy of the available equipment, equating the means of air ingestion physiologically with that of the monitor unit.

 Much research went into building pumps and monitoring rigs for PM 10 including aspiration rates, while the 2.5 µm filter was achieved using an 0.45µm membrane filter in addition to the 8.0 µm filter capturing the <10µm >8 particulate.
 The primary induced air was selected to contain only 10µm particulate with approved design impinger or cyclones.

-Monitoring using the PM 10 and PM 2.5 methods utilises 24 hour sampling on each third consecutive day in order to achieve a form of statistical acceptance.
-The labour intensive nature of undertaking this operation together with the fact that continuous monitoring is not undertaken as well as the high cost factor leads to an unwieldy expensive system.
+Monitoring using the PM 10 and PM 2.5 methods utilises 24-hour sampling on each third consecutive day in order to achieve a form of statistical acceptance.
+The labour-intensive nature of undertaking this operation together with the fact that continuous monitoring is not undertaken as well as the high-cost factor leads to an unwieldy expensive system.